Luxor Day Tour to Visit East and West Banks Attractions

-Enjoy a private Luxor day tour to east and west banks to visit Luxor highlights including Luxor temple, Karnak temple, Valley of the Kings, Colossi of Memnon and Hatshepsut temple then we drive you back to your hotel or Nile cruise.
+Enjoy a private Luxor day tour to east and west banks to visit Luxor tourist attractions including Luxor temple, Karnak temple, Valley of the Kings, Colossi of Memnon and Queen Hatshepsut temple then we drive you back to your hotel or Nile cruise.

 Pick Up / Drop Off Point

 |Pick up service from your hotel in Luxor and return.